 Health Literacy Month

-Health literacy doesn’t only refer to someone’s ability to read.
+Did you know that health literacy doesn’t only refer to someone’s ability to read.
 It is the ability to read and comprehend health and healthcare related terminology, numbers, documents, test results, and other informational readings.
 Health literacy also refers to the ability to act and make decisions based on relevant health information, such as nutrition labels.
 According to the National Institutes of Health and The Benefits Guide, low health literacy can result in:

 - Improper or less frequent use of preventive services